milanbukovics/milanbukovics.github.io/essays/idealQuestions.md

 ---
 layout: essay
 type: essay
-title: "The importance of asking questions in the right way"
+title: "The Importance of Asking Questions in the Right Way"
 # All dates must be YYYY-MM-DD format!
 date: 2025-01-30
 published: true